joaopcarmo/Nlw-Events/README.md

-# Sistema de Eventos - NLW Events
+# Event Management System - NLW Events

-Este é um sistema de gerenciamento de eventos desenvolvido com Spring Boot, que permite a criação, consulta e gerenciamento de eventos, além de um sistema de inscrições com indicações e ranking.
+This is an event management system developed with Spring Boot.
+It allows for the creation, retrieval, and management of events, along with a registration system that includes referral tracking and a ranking feature.

-## Visão Geral
+## Overview

-O sistema consiste em uma aplicação Java Spring Boot que gerencia eventos e inscrições de usuários.
-Ele oferece uma API REST para interagir com os recursos do sistema.
+The system is a Java Spring Boot application that manages events and user registrations.
+It provides a REST API to interact with its resources.

-### Principais funcionalidades:
+### Main Features:

-- Cadastro e consulta de eventos
+- Create and retrieve events
-- Inscrição de usuários em eventos
+- Register users for events
-- Sistema de indicação, onde um usuário pode indicar outro
+- Referral system: users can refer others
-- Geração de ranking de indicações
+- Generate a referral ranking
-- Consulta da posição de um usuário específico no ranking
+- View a specific user's position in the ranking

-## Estrutura do Projeto
+## Project Structure

-### Pacotes principais:
+### Main Packages:

-- **controller**: Controladores REST que expõem a API
+- **controller**: REST controllers that expose the API
-- **model**: Entidades de domínio mapeadas para o banco de dados
+- **model**: Domain entities mapped to the database
-- **service**: Camada de serviço que implementa as regras de negócio
+- **service**: Business logic layer
-- **repository**: Interfaces para acesso ao banco de dados
+- **repository**: Interfaces for database access
-- **dto**: Objetos de transferência de dados
+- **dto**: Data Transfer Objects
-- **exception**: Exceções personalizadas
+- **exception**: Custom exceptions

-### Entidades principais:
+### Core Entities:

-- **Event**: Representa um evento com título, local, preço e datas
+- **Event**: Represents an event with title, location, price, and dates
-- **User**: Representa um usuário com nome e email
+- **User**: Represents a user with name and email
-- **Subscription**: Representa a inscrição de um usuário em um evento, podendo incluir informação de quem o indicou
+- **Subscription**: Represents a user's registration to an event, optionally including a referrer

-## Endpoints da API
+## API Endpoints

-### Eventos
+### Events

-- `POST /events` - Cadastra um novo evento
+- `POST /events` - Registers a new event
-- `GET /events` - Lista todos os eventos
+- `GET /events` - Lists all events
-- `GET /events/{prettyName}` - Busca um evento específico pelo seu nome formatado
+- `GET /events/{prettyName}` - Retrieves a specific event by its formatted name

-### Inscrições
+### Subscriptions

-- `POST /subscription/{prettyName}` - Inscreve um usuário em um evento
+- `POST /subscription/{prettyName}` - Registers a user for an event
-- `POST /subscription/{prettyName}/{userId}` - Inscreve um usuário em um evento com indicação
+- `POST /subscription/{prettyName}/{userId}` - Registers a user with a referral
-- `GET /subscription/{prettyName}/ranking` - Retorna o top 3 do ranking de indicações para um evento
+- `GET /subscription/{prettyName}/ranking` - Returns the top 3 referrers for an event
-- `GET /subscription/{prettyName}/ranking/{userId}` - Retorna a posição de um usuário específico no ranking
+- `GET /subscription/{prettyName}/ranking/{userId}` - Returns a specific user’s ranking position

-## Configurações
+## Configuration

-O sistema inclui configuração de CORS para permitir acesso de aplicações frontend, com suporte para os métodos GET, POST, PUT e DELETE.
+CORS configuration is included to allow frontend applications to access the API, supporting GET, POST, PUT, and DELETE methods.

-## Tratamento de Exceções
+## Exception Handling

-O sistema trata as seguintes situações de erro:
+The system handles the following error cases:

-- Evento não encontrado
+- Event not found
-- Conflito de inscrição (usuário já inscrito em um evento)
+- Registration conflict (user already registered for the event)
-- Usuário indicador não encontrado
+- Referrer not found

-## Modelagem de Dados
+## Data Modeling

-O sistema utiliza um banco de dados relacional com as seguintes tabelas:
+The system uses a relational database with the following tables:

-- `tbl_event`: Armazena informações dos eventos
+- `tbl_event`: Stores event information
-- `tbl_user`: Armazena informações dos usuários
+- `tbl_user`: Stores user information
-- `tbl_subscription`: Armazena as inscrições e suas relações
+- `tbl_subscription`: Stores registration data and relationships

-## Como executar
+## How to Run

-1. Clone o repositório
+1. Clone the repository
-2. Configure seu banco de dados nas propriedades da aplicação
+2. Configure your database in the application properties
-3. Execute o projeto usando Maven: `mvn spring-boot:run`
+3. Run the project using Maven: `mvn spring-boot:run`
-4. A API estará disponível em: `http://localhost:8080`
+4. The API will be available at: `http://localhost:8080`

-## Tecnologias utilizadas
+## Technologies Used

 - Java
 - Spring Boot
 - Spring Data JPA
 - Spring Web
-- Banco de dados relacional (configurável)
+- Relational database (configurable)